anko/xkbcat/readme.markdown

 ## Usage

-Flags you can pass (all optional):
+Options you can pass (all optional):

  - `-display <display>`: set target X display (default `:0`)
  - `-up`: also prepend key-ups (default: don't)